If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

 - Receives an email asking them to confirm subscription.

-- Clicks on the ‘confirm subscription’ button in that mail body, gets redirected to a landing page.
+- Clicks on the ‘confirm subscription’ button in that mail body and gets redirected to a thank you page.
 (The user is successfully added to your email list in this step)

-- This landing page will have the downloadable freebie that users can download with the click of a button.
+- This thank you page will have the downloadable freebie that users can download with the click of a button.

 - The newly added subscriber receives a welcome email from you in the next 5 minutes.

-An alternative to sending your subscriber to a landing page (step 5 in the above list) is to place the download link within a second email that the subscriber will receive right after he confirms subscription.
+An alternative to sending your subscribers to a thank you page (step 5 in the above list) is to place the download link within a second email that the subscriber will receive right after he confirms subscription.

 But I would say redirecting the subscriber back to your website for the download will be a better idea than just giving him the download link in an email.